kovymun/lupus-together-landing-react-ts/README.md

 3. Content-first layout designed to raise awareness and build community.
 4. Modern CSS techniques, including **Flexbox**, **Grid**, and `clamp()` for fluid typography.
 5. **Light and dark mode themes** that automatically adapt to the user’s system preference, improving accessibility and comfort.
+6. **Accessibility First Design:** Fully aligned with **WCAG 2.1 AA** standards for inclusive, user friendly, and SEO optimized experiences.
-6. **Form and input validation** with React Hook Form on the frontend and DRF serializers on the backend, ensuring all user-submitted data meets required criteria before reaching the database.
+7. **Form and input validation** with React Hook Form on the frontend and DRF serializers on the backend, ensuring all user-submitted data meets required criteria before reaching the database.
-7. **Secure POST requests** with a **shared secret token handshake** between the _frontend_ and _backend_, ensuring only trusted clients can submit data and preventing unauthorized or automated (bot) submissions.
+8. **Secure POST requests** with a **shared secret token handshake** between the _frontend_ and _backend_, ensuring only trusted clients can submit data and preventing unauthorized or automated (bot) submissions.

 ---